pauldechorgnat/fastapi-custom-logger/README.md

-# Flask JSON Logger
+# Flask Custom Logger

-This library is a very simple tool to simplify JSON Formatting of logs for FastAPI.
+This library is a very simple tool to simplify custom formatting of logs for FastAPI.
 It's almost entirely based on this [answer](https://stackoverflow.com/a/73464007) from SO.

 ## Usage